 Deem tutorial

-This tutorial builds a working Deem query step by step, then shows the dynamic surface.
+This tutorial builds a working Deem query step by step.
 Every snippet is drawn from the Logos test suite — you can paste the shapes and run them.
-We start with the static deem! macro (the common case) and finish with Query::compile/run.
+We start with the deem item (the common case), work up through recursion, whole-graph sources, and mappings, and finish with the dynamic Query::compile/run API.

 A source and a first query

-A Deem source is a slice of Writ-schema’d rows, &[T].
-Declare a row type, then declare a query as a resource bound to a deem! macro.
+A Deem query is a language item — it sits in a module next to your fns and structs, with real visibility and doc comments.
+Declare a row type, then declare the query.
 Slice parameters are the sources; scalar parameters are referenced bare inside the query.

 package demo;